 A draft application for the establishment of No Discharge Zones in Sarah Creek and Perrin River has been submitted to the Department of Environmental Quality (DEQ).
-DEQ is currently in the process of preparing a final application to submit to the Environmental Protection Agency (EPA) for approval.
+DEQ reviewed the application and has submitted a final application to the Environmental Protection Agency (EPA) for approval.
 The draft application can be found on DEQ's website.

 The County is thinking green and Public Works is taking steps to implement as many affordable green initiatives at County properties as funding permits.